 How Do I Know if I Need Oxygen Therapy?

-If you have shortness of breath or other symptoms that may indicate a low oxygen level, talk with your healthcare provider.
+If you have shortness of breath or other symptoms that may indicate a low oxygen level, talk with your health care provider.
 He or she will choose one or more tests to decide if you need oxygen therapy.

-Arterial (ar-teer-ree-el) Blood Gas
+Arterial (are-teer-ree-uhl) Blood Gas

 This test is the most accurate.
 In this test, blood is taken out of an artery in your arm.
 Arteries carry blood that has picked up fresh oxygen from the lungs and has been pumped by the heart.
 This test measures the oxygen in your blood.
 It can also tell how well your lungs are getting rid of carbon dioxide.